stolostron/rhacm-docs/console/console.md

 * Cluster resources (VCPU/Memory usage)
 * Storage usage

+### Filtering your results

+You can personalize the Overview page more with the filtering feature.
+Click **Filter results** to specify what information is displayed on your page.

+## Automate infrastructure
+{: #cluster}

+Create clusters or bare metal assets, or import existing clusters.
+Scale up or down and delete clusters as needed.
+For more information, see [Managing your clusters with Red Hat Advanced Cluster Management for Kubernetes](manage_cluster/intro.md)

-### Viewing application details (Technology preview)
+## Manage applications (Technology preview)

-You can view the information of each application.
-Click **Show details** to view the following information:

-* Number of clusters
-* Number of Kubernetes types
-* Number of regions
-* Number of nodes
-* Number of pods
+{: #manage}

-For more information about your application resources, see [Application management (Technical preview)](../manage_applications/overview.md).
+Click **New application** to edit a `.yaml` file and create your application.
+Click Resources to view the information of each application.
+For more information about application resources, see [Application management (Technology preview)](../manage_applications/overview.md).

-### Viewing your pod health
+### Viewing your pod health (IS THIS PART OF TOPOLOGY AND SHOULD IT MOVE?
+I cannot test as topology page not up in my cluster -- bcs)

 View the pod health for all of your clusters by expanding the Heatmap.
 The Heatmap displays color-coordinated boxes that represent the VCPU usage threshold of your nodes.

 Click **Show details** to view the map.
 The size of the color-coordinated boxes represents the number of nodes on your cluster.
 Hover your cursor over the box to view the response time of your cluster.

-### Filtering your results

-You can personalize the Overview page more with the filtering feature.
-Click **Filter results** to specify what information is displayed on your page.

-## Topology page
+## Topology page (Need dev help on this)
-{: #mcm_topology}
+{: #topology}

 The Topology page uses information from Weave Scope probe to display Kubernetes objects within a cluster.
 You can view hub cluster resources.
 As you configure managed clusters, you see more clusters in the Topology view.